SEO Management: Graphic of a rocket over a graph moving upward

 2. Conduct Keyword Research

-Before you even start writing content, you need to identify the words and phrases your target audience is using when searching online.
+Before you even start writing content, you need to identify the words and phrases your target audience uses when searching online.
+This approach increases the odds that your target audience will actually find and interact with your content.

-If you’re going in completely blind, we recommend using a tool like Google Keyword Planner, Semrush, or Ahrefs.
-These tools can help you better understand your audience intent, analyze keyword competitiveness and identify keyword opportunities for your business.
+We recommend using a tool like Google Keyword Planner, Semrush, or Ahrefs to start your keyword search.
+These tools can help you better understand your audience intent, analyze keyword competitiveness, and identify keyword opportunities.

 3. Optimize Your Website Structure & User Experience